 To learn about the details of OAuth2 authorization and the mechanism behind we refer to The OAuth Bible which we highly recommend.
-The exaplanation below is based on that extensive document customised to the case of this iPaaS.
+The exaplanation below is based on that extensive document customized to the case of this iPaaS.

 Please note: Every OAuth2 API provider has its own specific requirements.
 Make sure to check the documentation of the service before assuming anything and building the OAuth2 routines in your private component.